René Barbier Is Letting the Grapes Speak and We’re Listening

 “Every wine has to have a reason to exist,” he said.
 “Otherwise, why make it?”

-Tasting Notes (with average retail prices)
+Tasting Notes (with SRPs)

 Espectacle de Montsant 2022